7RU7H/Archive/Development/Software-Development-Paradigms/Development-Philosophy-Disclaimer.md

-# Software Development Paradigms Disclaimer
+# Software Development Philosophy Paradigms Disclaimer

 Memes are memes; beware the recursive vortex of arguing about anything that ends up in this directory as the key takeaway is that:
 - There are fragments from various paradigms that can work very effective in a majority of situations